-International Interior Design Association (IIDA) Northern California Chapter hosted a design forum with panel discussions geared towards designing for empowerment.
-The series of events have been insightful and touched upon the healing powers of our environment, design in motion, and the power of space, to name a few.
+Recently The International Interior Design Association (IIDA) Northern California Chapter hosted a design forum with panel discussions geared towards designing for empowerment.
+This series of events has been insightful and has touched upon the healing powers of our environment, design in motion, and the power of space.
 The most recent event was titled, “Gender Inclusive Spaces” and included panelists from higher education and the LGBTQ and design communities.
 Among the panelists were Bonnie Sugiyama, Director of the San Jose State University PRIDE Center and Gender Equity Center, Kerra Macdonald, Brand Designer at Gensler, and Gabrielle Antolovich, President of the Billy Defrank LGBTQ Community Center.

 EQUITY vs EQUALITY